dellow/Web-Framework/README.md

 <a name="server"></a>
 ## Server
 You can launch the built in web server with BrowserSync simply by running `gulp serve`.
-This will provide a local and external address to test your apps in sync with other browsers. `gulp serve` will automatically look for changes in the following files: `.html`, `.css`, `.js` and any images in the image folder.
+This will provide a local and external address to test your apps in sync with other browsers. `gulp serve` will automatically look for changes in the following files: `.html`, `.php`, `.css`, `.js` and any images in the image folder.

 The `gulp serve` command takes an optional parameter to provide a proxy URL, for example: `gulp serve --url http://vagrant.dev/`.
 If this is supplied you files will be served through a proxy.
 This means you could serve a local environment such as Vagrant on a local network without any additional changes to local environment (in Vagrant's case, the .Vagrantfile).
 If the URL parameter is not provided, files from the `./src` directory will be served instead.